JoniJohn/flutter_sqflite_plays/README.md

 # In this project we will cover the following as well:
-# Altering tables with already existing records
+* Altering tables which have existing records
-# Populating dropdown list with data from database
+* Populating dropdown list with data from database